 After the (almost) obligatory rotting of a few succulents when I started keeping plants a few years ago from incorrect watering, I decided to start watering a lot of my succulents from below.
 As tempting as it is to soak this plant through the top in situ (as it looks a pain-in-the-butt to get down from that hanger…) this plant will thank you for giving it a bit more tender loving care.
 The main reason these plants die is from overwatering so until you are more confident with how much + how often, I’d advise starting out by watering from below.
 I take mine down every two — three weeks (less in winter) and place on a tray of tepid water — very cold water will shock the roots.
 Leave to sit for 30—45mins + top the tray up with water if necessary.
 The hearts will start to look deflated if they are very thirsty.
 Every few waterings I will put the plant in the sink + flush it right through to make sure all the potting mix is getting wet.
 I’ll go a bit more into potting mix later on…

 Feeding your plants properly is something that I learned off my grandpa — after years of helping him in the greenhouse feed his tomatoes.
 It seems an intrinsic aspect of plant care to me but I know that not everyone uses fertiliser, especially if you are new to keeping plants — largely from fear of not knowing what to buy / how much to use.
 Too much fertiliser can actually burn or even kill your plants so always read the label + I would recommend using at half strength to the dilution instructions.
 In short though, I generally use a 5-5-5 (NPK: Nitrogen-Phosphorus-Potassium) balanced fertiliser for my houseplants (sometimes I’ll use a feed for succulents but not always) + feed my string of hearts once every fortnight in the same way that I water them.
 I follow a ‘FRIDAY FEED’ routine every 1- 2 weeks during April + October (a routine passed on by my grandpa too).
+As a note here, if your climate is quite different to mine + you find your plants grow year-round, then more regular fertilising is fine (into Autumn + Winter).
+The easiest way to judge whether or not to feed is if your plant is actively growing.
 Regular feeding helps keep your plants strong + more resistant to pests.
 In terms of pests, look out for mealy bugs if the conditions have been warm + the plant allowed to dry out too much.

 The most common size of these I see around are little 9cm pots + I would generally advise to repot these as soon as they are settled in your home.
 These pots also usually come in tall plastic sleeves, which the plant doesn’t like as the humidity on the leaves isn’t great for them (side note — don’t mist them).
 I have found my hearts prefer a shallow pot than a deep one because they have a fine root structure + a light, free-draining potting mix to help prevent root rot.
 For my hearts, I use a potting mix of houseplant compost, orchid bark, coco coir, perlite + horticultural grit.
 If you have a cacti + succulent potting mix this would be a good alternative.
 I recently repotted my large string of hearts which was a bit of a task but I’ve noticed the plant is much happier since doing so, so always check your roots!